Windows 11 - Click the Start button

 - Close Settings and restart the computer.

-If the problem persists, try Step 2.
-Step 2 - Create a new international key in the registry This involves changing the Microsoft Windows registry.
-Using Registry Editor incorrectly can cause serious, system-wide problems that require a reinstall of the Microsoft Windows operating system to correct them.
-Sage can’t guarantee a resolution to any problems resulting from the use of Registry Editor.
-If you're in any doubt, don't continue with these steps and contact your IT support. - Windows key + R > type regedit > OK.
+If the problem persists, follow the steps in the next section.
+Create a new international key in the Windows registry CAUTION: Editing the Windows registry can cause serious system issues requiring a reinstall of the Microsoft Windows operating system.
+Sage can't guarantee fixes for problems resulting from using the Registry Editor.
+If unsure, contact your IT support. - Press the Windows key and R on your keyboard.

 - In the left-hand pane, browse to and expand HKEY_CURRENT_USER\Control Panel.

 - Right-click the International folder and select Rename.
-If there isn't an International folder, proceed to Step 5.
+If there isn't an International folder, proceed to step 6.

 - Rename this to InternationalOLD.

-- Right-click Control Panel > New > Key.
+- Right-click the Control Panel folder and select New then Key.

 - The New Key #1 appears, rename this to International.

-- Close the Registry Editor, restart the PC.
+- Close the Registry Editor, then restart the computer.

 [BCB:19:UK - Sales message :ECB] |